phantom-node/cryptreboot/README.md

 it means there was an error while locking memory to prevent a risk of sensitive data ending in a swap space.

-The best solution is to install `memory_locker` (see [requirements](#requirements) section).
-If it still doesn't help, make sure you have permission to lock memory.
-Root users do.
+Make sure you have permission to lock memory.
+Root users have.
-If the problem persists, then please report a bug describing your setup.
+If permissions are ok, then please report a bug describing your setup.

 The solution of last resort is to use `--insecure-memory` flag, which disables memory locking completely.